symphonists/cachelite/README.markdown

 ## Compatibility

 Due to changes in the Symphony core, version 1.0.0+ of the CacheLite extension only works with Symphony 2.0.6+.
 Versions prior to 1.0.0 are compatible with Symphony 2.0.1-2.0.3.
 If you're using 2.0.4-5 then you should upgrade :p

+## Changelog

+### 1.0.3

+* Subscribe to the Delete delegate to flush pages when an entry is removed (delegate not included in Symphony 2.0.6) (Nick Dunn)
+* Fixed bug introduced in 1.0.2 where caching was occurring for logged in users
+* Fixed bug introduced in 1.0.2 where `?flush` was being included in the cache ID

+### 1.0.2

+* Added support for flushing the cache based on entry/section IDs (Nick Dunn)